VirtualWatershed/virtualwatershed.github.io/source/netcdf.rst

    <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/build/ch02s06.html>`_
    for the reference documentation.

-Let's see the exact mechanics of this:
+Here's the code for creating this grid of temperature data:

 .. code-block:: python